-Now the various units can be selected.
-These selections are effective in all operating modes; for example, during diving your depth can be shown in meters or in feet.
+Now the various selected.
+These operating modes; for example, during diving your depth can be shown in meters or in feet.

 2. A1 AS AN EVERYDAY WATCH

 The A1 is more than just a watch.
 It features:

 - Stopwatch with lap time and 72 hours of run time. - Swim stroke and distance counter. - Altimeter for tracking your excursions to the mountains. - Thermometer and barometer for current weather conditions. - Wake-up alarm function. - Dual time.